Pad\'e Approximation and Partition Function Zeros: Results

 \subsection{Method Limitations in the XY Model}

-When applying zeros-based method to the XY model, fundamental differences emerge in comparison with the Ising case.
+When applying zeros-based methods to the XY model, fundamental differences emerge in comparison with the Ising case.
 Unlike the Ising model, the XY model does not exhibit a single well-defined dominant zero associated with the phase transition.
-Instead, the transition must be identified from the cuspd formed by the internal boundary of zeros, see Fig. \ref{fig:xy_fisher}, combined with a finite-size scaling analysis as discussed in Ref.~\cite{rochabkt}.
+Instead, the transition must be identified from the cusp formed by the internal boundary of zeros, see Fig. \ref{fig:xy_fisher}, combined with a finite-size scaling analysis as discussed in Ref.~\cite{rochabkt}.

-As in the EPD and MGF formulations, the shifted Padé approach reconstructs only a localized portion of the zeros map, with the extent of this region determined by the number of coefficients retained in the approximation, see Fig.~\ref{fig:xy_cusp}.
-While this localized reconstruction is sufficient to identify the vicinity of the cusp, it does not, by itself, allow for an unambiguous determination of the cusp position, since the global reference structure of the zeros map is lost, see the shifted Padé zeros plot alone whitout the Fisher zeros as reference in Fig.~\ref{fig:xy_spade}.
-The same problem is observed in the MGF and in the EPD methods.

-In addition to these issues, the EPD and MGF formulations suffer from further intrinsic limitations: their convergence algorithms fail in the XY model, thereby preventing a reliable identification of the phase transition, as discussed in ~\ref{sec:non_conv}.

-Taken together, the limitations associated with the localized reconstruction of the zeros map and the convergence problems render the EPD, MGF, and shifted Padé approaches unsuitable for an accurate determination of the phase transition.
-By contrast, the Padé approximation applied to the Fisher zeros provides a robust alternative, enabling a substantial reduction in the number of required zeros while preserving the global cusp structure essential for identifying the transition, see Fig. \ref{fig:xy_spade}.
+The shifted Padé, MGF, and EPD approaches reconstruct only a local portion of the zeros map, as illustrated in Fig.~\ref{fig:xy_cusp}.
+This limited reconstruction is insufficient to unambiguously determine the cusp position due to the absence of global structural information, a limitation that becomes evident when the shifted Padé zeros are considered in isolation, as shown in Fig.~\ref{fig:xy_spade}.
+Furthermore, both the MGF and EPD methods exhibit convergence issues in the XY model, as discussed in ~\ref{sec:non_conv}, which further compromises their reliability.
+Therefore, the only method that can accurately locate the phase transition is the Padé–Fisher method, as it preserves the global structure while reducing the number of required zeros.